 The Outer Banks is an amazing place to relax, play and explore!
-A narrow strip of barrier islands along the eastern coast of North Carolina are what we call The Outer Banks, also known as OBX.
+A narrow strip of barrier islands along the eastern coast of North Carolina is what we call The Outer Banks, also known as OBX.
 The Outer Banks offers 200 miles of pristine sandy beaches with picturesque landscapes of sand dunes & clean waters and sunrises that will leave you breathless.
 A short walk to the west, you'll find spectacular sunsets over the sound.
 Instead of finding high-rise hotels, the Outer Banks is mainly vacation homes and local businesses.
 It's what makes this place special!
 Find your vacation home today and experience The Outer Banks of North Carolina first-hand.

 Outer Banks Towns